lrq3000/fast_gemini_ai_for_excel/README.md

 ## Excel Plugin for Google's Gemini AI Model

-# Excel Add-in for Gemini AI by Google

 This project is an Excel Add-in built for integrating with the Gemini AI model by Google.

 ## Instructions